Imagimaps/action-tofu/README.md

 # Action Tofu

+A GitHub Action to plan and apply OpenTofu modules with configurable backend and input parameters.

 ## Description

 A GitHub Action to plan and apply OpenTofu modules with configurable backend and input parameters.